Making the donation

 Targeted therapy post-transplant

 After transplant, a targeted therapy would be given to the patient.
 Vor Bio’s initial clinical trial is using Mylotarg™, an FDA-approved therapy that targets the cell marker that has been removed from the donated cells.
-These engineered HSCs are designed to be “invisible” so that the targeted therapy only kills the cancer cells in the blood, not the healthy cells.
+These shielded HSCs are designed to be “invisible” so that the targeted therapy only kills the cancer cells in the blood, not the healthy cells.